2001654/CS220AU-DP-2022/README.md

 <br>

 ## Portfolio items
-The portfolio you submit needs to contain the following:

-1. **website** exploring the theme given.
+My portfolio contains the follow:

+1. **website** exploring the theme of digital identities and the existential risks that can linked to them, including my past and future digital identites and the use of visitor and resident (V&R) mapping.
 2. **self-and peer-assessment** using the marking rubric in the `assessment.md` file.
-3. **portfolio overview** providing a succinct overview of your portfolio, an outline of completed tasks (Log) and tasks to do (TODO) in this `README.md` file.
+3. **portfolio overview** providing a succinct overview of my portfolio, an outline of completed tasks (Log) and tasks to do (TODO) in this `README.md` file.

+## Peer-assesment
+Due to difficulties with illness and absence, I have unfortunately been unable to complete any kind of peer-assesment with classmates, however I have provided a self-assesment to make up for this.

 <br>